-Weight of Snow by Snow Type
+Weight of Snow (by Snow Type)

 Weights for air, ice, and liquid water are also included, as these are the three principal components of snow.

 Snow density increases over time as the snow experiences more changes in temperature and wind.
 Warmer temperatures lead to higher (and heavier) moisture content; the water may re-freeze into ice when the temperature drops.

-For instance, a typical scoop of snow with a snow shovel is about 1.5 cubic feet, so there’s a good chance you’re out there lifting more than 30 lbs over and over again while you’re clearing your driveway.
+For instance, a typical scoop of snow with a snow shovel is about 1.5 cubic feet, so there’s a good chance you’re out there lifting more than 30 lbs. over and over again while you’re clearing your driveway.
 Good to know.

 Roof collapse due to overloading by snow is a primary concern of people looking up the weight of snow.
 For in-depth information on this topic, please see the links available on our page Snow Issues and Roofs.